hipay/hipay-docs/hipay-enterprise-sdk-ios/05-Configuration.md

 You need an HiPay Enterprise account configured with Apple Pay to get this functionality.

-You can find more information in the [Apple Pay option](#usage-making-payments-core-wrapper-advanced-integration-card-storage-feature) page.
+You can find more information in the [Apple Pay option](#usage-making-payments-core-wrapper-advanced-integration-tokenizing-an-encrypted-apple-pay-token) page.
+Tokenizing an encrypted Apple Pay token

 ![App URL schemes - Step 6](images/apple_pay_capabilities.png)